apalache-mc/apalache/docs/src/adr/002adr-types.md

 This pattern often occurs in practice, e.g., see [Paxos][].
 The type of that set will be `Set([type: Str, bal: Int, val: Int])`, which is probably not what you expected, but it is the best type we can actually compute without having algebraic datatypes in TLA+.
-It also reminds the user that one better tests the field `type` carefully.
+It also reminds the user that one must test the field `type` carefully.

 In retrospect, we have found that almost every user of Apalache made typos in